 We support the department’s Statement on Diversity, Equity and Inclusion, its Goals and Action Items, and its Code of Conduct.
 We acknowledge and pay respect to the custodians of this land, the Monacan Nation.

-You can find further DEI resources and support via UVA’s Division for Diversity, Equity and Inclusion and Office for Equal Opportunity and Civil Rights, academic accommodations at the Student Disability Access Center, mental health counseling at CAPS, TimelyCare, and Madison House, and help in cases of gender-based or other interpersonal violence at the Women’s Center and Just Report It.
+You can find further resources and support via UVA’s Division for Diversity, Equity and Inclusion and Office for Equal Opportunity and Civil Rights, academic accommodations at the Student Disability Access Center, mental health counseling at CAPS, TimelyCare, and Madison House, emergency financial support through Student Financial Services, and help in cases of gender-based or other interpersonal violence at the Women’s Center and Just Report It.
+For lab members, internal resources and reading materials can be found in our Lab Values Box folder.

 https://sammykatta.com/diversity